raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ## Recording images using the camera

-The first thing to do, if you haven't already, is to connect your Camera Module to the Pi.
+The first thing to do, if you haven't already, is to connect your Camera Module to the Raspberry Pi.

 [[[rpi-picamera-connect-camera]]]

-Once you've done that, power the Pi back on and take some test photos:
+Once you've done that, power the Raspberry Pi back on and take some test photos:

 [[[rpi-picamera-take-photo]]]